-On the Project Cost tab of the PB capital request module, there will be a link to the DGS Forms Center to find Form CR-1 (DGS-30-199) Project Planner, which is designed to assist agencies in developing the program, scope, and projected cost for a capital project.
-Agencies submitting requests for general fund-related funding especially need to complete the form and attach it to the submission.
-Doing so will provide DEB with project information needed to estimate a project's cost within the limited timeframe for budget review.
+On the Project Cost tab of the PB capital request module, there is a link to the DGS Forms Center to find Form CR-1 (DGS-30-199) Project Planner, which is designed to assist agencies in developing the program, scope, and projected cost for a capital project.
+Agencies submitting requests for general fund-related funding need to complete the form and attach it to the submission unless DEB has already provided a Funding Report or Statement of Probable Construction Cost, which should be provided instead.
+If a completed CR-1 is not provided, the capital budget request will be sent back.
+This will provide DEB with project information needed to estimate a project's cost within the limited timeframe for budget review.